Joseph Chike Edozien: Career

-Exile
+Later career

 Edozien's career at Ibadan ended in 1967, a casualty of the political crisis that ended the euphoria of the late 1950s and early 1960s and resulted in the coups of 1966 and eventually led to the Nigerian Civil War.
 In 1967 he was instrumental in the efforts to establish the University of Benin in the newly created Midwestern Region of Nigeria.
 He was also implicated in the plots that resulted in the Biafran invasion of the Midwestern Region at the beginning of the civil war and was forced to flee the country.

+Edozien is considered one of the most impactful, in the history of medicine in Nigeria.
+Not only was he a pioneer in laboratory science, pathology, research in the development of a malaria vaccine, the effects of vitamin c and protein intake on the body and in child development, but he also pioneered the development of Physiotherapy as a post graduate degree course in Nigeria and educated the first cohort of laboratory scientists in Nigeria thereby establishing the pillars of the degree course in Nigeria.
+He was instrumental in the recognition of the School of Medicine at what is now University of Ibadan as a foremost institution on par with other international schools of medicine.
+He was instrumental in gathering funding from the Rockefeller Foundation and others to further develop the UI campus.
+He served on a number of key medi Al institutions in the country including the NMA and NIMA.